 - 8 ounces plain Greek yogurt (about 1 cup; 225g), any percentage will do (see note)

 - 6 ounces heavy cream (about 3/4 cup; 170g)

-- 2 ounces golden syrup, sorghum, honey, or maple (about 3 tablespoons; 55g)
+- 2 ounces golden syrup, sorghum syrup, honey, or maple syrup (about 3 tablespoons; 55g)

-- 1/4 teaspoon rose water, or vanilla extract or the seeds from 1 vanilla bean, split and scraped
+- 1/4 teaspoon rosewater or vanilla extract, or seeds from 1 vanilla bean, split and scraped

 - Pinch of salt

-Combine Greek yogurt, cream, sweetener, vanilla, and a pinch of salt in the bowl of a stand mixer fitted with a whisk attachment.
-Mix at low speed to start, then increase to high and whip until the mixture is thick and stiff, about 5 minutes.
-Use immediately as a soft, whipped cream–like topping, or, to serve as a parfait, divide into serving dishes and refrigerate until thickened (roughly 45°F).
+Combine Greek yogurt, cream, sweetener, rosewater or vanilla, and a pinch of salt in the bowl of a stand mixer fitted with a whisk attachment.
+Mix at low speed to start, then increase to high and whip until mixture is thick and stiff, about 5 minutes.
+Use immediately as a soft, whipped cream–like topping, or, to serve as a parfait, divide into serving dishes and refrigerate until thickened (roughly to 45°F/7°C).